 After the hurricane

 - Listen to local officials.
 Instruct all the people in your organization to stay where they are until officials give the all-clear.
-If they are in your facility, it may be too dangerous to leave shelter, and if they are away from the facility, it may not be safe to travel.
+If they are in your facility, it may be too dangerous to leave, and if they are away from the facility, it may not be safe to travel there.

 - Be cautious about re-entering your building(s).
 Once it is safe to return to the property, be careful about re-entering the buildings.
-Do not do so if there appears to be structural damage, if you observe power lines down, or if you notice the odor of natural gas.
+Do not enter if there appears to be structural damage, you observe power lines down, or you notice the odor of natural gas.
 Wear appropriate protective equipment and be mindful of the hazards associated with flood water.

 Read more about hurricane safety, preparedness and recovery: